Needlesslord/PaintWars_by_BrainDeadStudios/Docs/QAWorkflow.md

 ### Internal Milestones

-Every friday, we will make a build and on saturday, it will be tested in a QA test sesion.
-Finally the bugs will be fixed and retested between sunday and monday.
+Every friday, we will make a build and, on Saturday, it will be tested in a QA test sesion.
+Finally, the bugs will be fixed and retested between Sunday and Monday.
 In this session, the QA team and the Team Lead will test the game.
 Every two weeks, we will test the game with another team and see which aspects of our game can be improved with their help.

 ### External Milestones